-In this guide I explain how to remove and replace the keyboard in a Sony Vaio VGN-T350 (model PCG-4E1L) laptop.
+In this guide I explain how to remove the keyboard in a Sony Vaio VGN-T350 (model PCG-4E1L) laptop.

-This guide might work for some other Sony Vaio VGN-T series laptops.
+This guide might work for some other Sony Vaio VGN-T series.
 Please mention the model number in comments below if it works for you.

-Before you start, turn off the laptop and remove the battery.
+Before you start, turn it off and remove the battery.

 Remove three screws securing the keyboard on the bottom of the laptop.

 There are two latches securing the keyboard on the top.

 They are located above the F5 key and NumLk key.

 Push on both keyboard latches with a small screwdriver and release the keyboard.

 Lift it up from the laptop case.
 Be careful, the keyboard is still attached to the motherboard.

 Turn it upside down and place on the palm rest.